Finn Ravndal

+Education

 Ravndal received in 1968 a Norwegian doctorate (dr.ing.) in theoretical physics, while completing his national service at Forsvarets forskningsinstitutt, working with the effects of electromagnetic pulses (EMP) from atomic explosions.
 From 1968, he obtained a position to study at the California Institute of Technology (Caltech).
 There, in collaboration with Richard Feynman, he developed a relativistic model of quarks which led to the second doctoral degree of Ph.D. in 1971.

+Career

 Ravndal continued at Caltech for three more years as a postdoctoral researcher.
 He moved to Nordita in Copenhagen between 1974 and 1976, where his interests shifted to quantum field theory.
 There he gave a series of lectures on the relatively new topic of the renormalization group, which were widely distributed.